zaiste/zaiste.net/content/programming/ruby/howtos/howto-convert-array-of-hashes-hash-ruby.md

 +++
+title = "How To Convert An Array Of Hashes Into A Hash in Ruby"
 +++

-# How To Convert An Array Of Hashes Into A Hash in Ruby

 To convert: